EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 From 2017, I've worked as a machine learning scientist at [Teklia](https://teklia.com/) and focused on the research and the development of technologies for digitized/historical document understanding (handwriting recognition, article separation, named entity recognition).

 From the beginning of 2020, I decided to return to the academic environement, and started a postdoctoral scholar position at the University of La Rochelle, in La Rochelle, France.
+My main research is based on information extraction (entities, relations, events, terminology) from historical documents.

 ------